code-with-amitk/Code-examples/Languages/Programming_Languages/Rust/README.md

 <a name=bow></a>
 ## [Reference = Borrowing](References_and_Borrowing)
-  - Associated Functions
 - Dangling Reference
 - Mutable Reference
   - Mutable & immutable References in same scope not allowed
   - 2 Mutable references are not allowed in same scope
   - Mutable References are allowed in seperate scope
 - Borrow checker
 - Lifetimes: lifetime elision

 <a name=smart></a>
 ## [Smart Pointers](Smart_Pointers)